 It usually takes three days to walk the whole track, but shorter walks can also be taken on sections of the track where road access is possible, making the track a perfect day trip or overnight camping experience.

 Crown Lands has developed a comprehensive map on the Six Foot Track.
 It is $10.00 and includes detailed track notes, points of interest, history, flora and fauna as well as safety tips.
-To purchase a map for $10 (plus $5 postage and handling for up to 2 of these items) from the DPI Book Shop at Orange, call toll-free 1800 028 374, use the order form, or email email@example.com.
+To purchase a map for $10 (plus postage and handling) from the NSW Trade and Investment Book Shop at Orange, call (02) 4931 6666, or email email@example.com You can also use the order form.
 Discounts are provided on Crown Lands trail map kits to wholesale and retail outlets.
-Please contact the DPI Bookshop for detail on the prices of map kits, postage & handling.
+Please contact the Book Shop for details on the prices of map kits, postage & handling.

 Steeped in history, the track begins at the Explorers' Tree on the great Western Highway between Katoomba and Medlow Bath and heads down through Nellie's Glen, past Bonnie Doon Falls and into the Megalong Valley to the historic Megalong Village.